 If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the "beneficial owner" of shares held in "street name."
 In that case, you may receive a separate voting instruction form, or you may need to contact your broker, bank, or other nominee to determine whether you will be able to provide voting instructions electronically via the Internet.
 As the beneficial owner, you have the right to direct your broker, bank or other holder of record on how to vote your shares by submitting voting instructions to such person in accordance with the directions outlined by the broker, bank or other holder of record.
 In the event you are considered the "beneficial owner" of shares held in "street name" and you wish to vote during the Annual Meeting, you must obtain a valid proxy from your broker, bank or other holder of record.
-Follow the instructions from your broker or bank to request a proxy form.
+Follow the instructions from your broker or bank included with these proxy materials or contact your broker or bank to request a proxy form.
 For instructions on how to vote during the Annual Meeting, see below under "Attending the Annual Meeting."